-A company's operations involve the inflow and outflow of funds.
+A company's operations involve the entry and exit of funds.
 In the administrative process, it is of vital importance to plan and control this flow of funds within the financial context in which the company operates.
-This course allows students to integrate their knowledge of economics, accounting, and management to understand the importance of the administrative process of cash flow in order to achieve the objectives of the organization or company.
+This course allows students to integrate their knowledge of economics, accounting, and management to understand the importance of the funds flow administrative process in order to achieve the objectives of the organization or company.